Gipuzkoa

 With a total area of 1,980 km2, Gipuzkoa is the smallest province of Spain.
 The province has 89 municipalities and a population of 720,592 inhabitants (2018), from which more than half live in the Donostia-San Sebastián metropolitan area.
 Apart from the capital, other important cities are Irun, Errenteria, Zarautz, Mondragón, Eibar, Hondarribia, Oñati, Tolosa, Beasain and Pasaia.

-The oceanic climate gives the province an intense green colour with little thermic oscillation.
 Gipuzkoa is the province of the Basque Country in which the Basque language is the most extensively used since 49.1% of its population spoke Basque in 2006.

 Etymology

 The first recorded name of the province was Ipuscoa in a document from the year 1025.
 During the following years, and in various documents, several similar names appear, such as Ipuzcoa, Ipuçcha, Ipuzka, among others.